SamOllason/samollason.github.io/_posts/2025-05-22-microsoft-azure-fundamentals-certification.markdown

 ### Signed by Satya

-Finally, with my 'product development' hat on, I absoltely loved that my digital certificate is signed by Satya Nadella.
+Finally, with my 'product development' hat on, I absolutely loved that my digital certificate is signed by Satya Nadella.
 I thought that was a really nice feature that would have cost Microsoft virtually nothing to build.